Senegalese Tirailleurs: World War II

+One of the best-recorded incidents, photographed by the German perpetrators, was the Chasselay massacre which took place on 19 June 1940 near Lyon.
+Soldiers of the 25e Régiment de Tirailleurs Sénégalais surrendered to the German troops in this area after exhausting their ammunition.
+Following the surrender, some fifty tirailleurs were separated from their white officers and ordered to stand in an open field, where they were machinegunned by German tanks.
+The tanks then drove back and forth over the bodies of the dead tirailleurs to ensure there would be no survivors.
+On the same day, a further 14 tirailleurs were executed at Sillé-le-Guillaume.

+German troops were also responsible for non-lethal abuses of Senegalese tirailleurs.
+In many cases, German soldiers tortured captured black soldiers, and often refused to bury the bodies of colonial troops.
+It was common for captured tirailleurs to be denied food, water and medicine by their German captors.

 The Senegalese Tirailleurs saw extensive service in West Africa, Italy, and Corsica.
 During 1944, they assisted in the liberation of southern France.
 The 9th DIC (Colonial Infantry Division) included the 4th, 6th, and 13th Regiments of Senegalese Tirailleurs, and fought from Toulon to the Swiss border between August and November 1944.

 After the Liberation of France, the Tirailleurs concluded their service in Europe.
+When it came time for French forces to lead the victory parade in Paris Allied High Command stipulated that they could not contain any black soldiers.
 They were replaced by newly recruited French volunteers, on the order of Charles de Gaulle.
 This process became known as blanchiment.
 Faced with U.S. restrictions on the size of the French forces, de Gaulle chose to incorporate the various partisan groups within the structure of the official army.
 The complicated process of discharge and repatriation of the Tirailleurs, coupled with the refusal of France to pay wage arrears due to released prisoners of war, led to several incidents of violence.
 The most notable of these was the Thiaroye massacre, in 1944, during which the French killed between 35 and 300 (sources vary) Tirailleurs.
-The Tirailleurs Sénégalais had been promised that in recognition of their service they would become equal citizens of France, this pledge was not kept following the end of hostilities.
+Though the Tirailleurs Sénégalais had been promised that in recognition of their service they would become equal citizens of France, this pledge was not kept following the end of hostilities.